 The reels churn just below the water's surface, knocking the cranberries off the vines.

-Then, more water is released into the bog, raising the berries up so they can float freely.
+Then, more water is released into the bog, bringing the water level up a few more inches so the berries can float freely.

 Why Do Cranberries Float?